babelouest/glewlwyd/docs/OIDC.md

 ### Single key pair in PEM format

-To create a key/certificate pair for RSA, ECDSA, RSA-PSS or EdDSA format, run the following commands on a linux shell with openssl installed:
+To create a key/certificate pair for RSA, ECDSA, RSA-PSS or EdDSA format, run the following commands on a Linux shell with openssl installed:

 ```shell
 $ # RSA/RSA-PSS KEY